Banyana Banyana Refuse to Train Ahead of WAFCON Due to Unpaid SAFA Salaries

 Source: Getty Images

-The reported industrial action comes on the background of the exclusion of Tigress Femenil star forward,Thembi Kgatlana from the team that travelled to Morocco.
-Kgatlana was said to have been left out of the team due to personal reasons striker Hilda Magaia is also still undergoing medical assessments.
+The reported industrial action comes in the background of the exclusion of Tigress Femenil star forward, Thembi Kgatlana, from the team that travelled to Morocco.
+Kgatlana was said to have been left out of the team due to personal reasons.
+Striker Hilda Magaia is also still undergoing medical assessments.

-SAFA'S financial woes persist
+SAFA's financial woes persist

-The football mother body,SAFA continues to grapple under financial problems that have became widely and well documented.
-Briefly News previously reported that the main root for the SAFA's financial problems stem from high bonuses paid to national teams and huge staff costs due to excessive salaries, as per the FA's financial committee chair, Mxolisi Sibam.
+The football mother body, SAFA, continues to grapple with financial problems that have become widely and well-documented.
+Briefly News previously reported that the main root of the SAFA's financial problems stems from high bonuses paid to national teams and huge staff costs due to excessive salaries, as per the FA's financial committee chair, Mxolisi Sibam.

-Danny Jordaan speaks on Amajita bonus
+Danny Jordaan speaks on the Amajita bonus

 Briefly News previously reported that the South African Football Association (SAFA) has yet to finalise any bonus or incentive structure for the Amajita squad following their historic U-20 Afcon triumph in Egypt.